jevinm7854/login_collapsible/Readme.md

 2. Semi Rights : View Data, Logout
 3. None Rights : Logout

-Need to allow CORS in the browser is running on local machine
+Need to allow CORS in the browser if running on local machine